The Woman in Black (1989 film): Plot

 Outside, Spider answers a whistle and runs away into the night.
 Kidd once again hears the echoing sounds of the drowning horse, woman, and child in the marsh.
 Frightened almost into madness, he takes refuge in the house and records his fears onto the wax cylinders.

 From Mrs. Drablow's papers, Kidd learns that Mrs. Drablow's sister, Jennet Goss, had a child out of wedlock.
 The Drablows adopted the boy to save face, insisting he should never know Jennet was his mother.
 Jennet kidnapped her son and tried to escape via the causeway, but the pony and trap became stuck in the marshes and sank, killing all aboard.

 Toovey arrives at Eel Marsh House, brought by Spider.
 He reveals that seeing the Woman in Black presages the death of a child.
 Kidd shows Toovey the recordings and the nursery.
 However, the room is now mysteriously a mess, with all the toys smashed.
 Shocked, Kidd collapses.

 Kidd awakens in the town inn to the sound of the child's laughter and finds the lead soldier yet again in his hand.
 After asking what the child wants, the Woman in Black appears and shrieks in his face, terrifying him into unconsciousness.

 Kidd falls ill for a few days and the Tooveys look after him.
 When he recovers, he returns to London and his family.
 Back in the office, his two assistants say that there was a customer waiting for him, a woman dressed as a widow in black.
 Kidd searches madly through the box of Mrs. Drablow's papers for the toy soldier.
 When he does not find it, he burns the papers and the box, and ends up burning half his office as well.
 His boss fires him.

-Later, Arthur and his family are boating on a lake when Arthur sees the Woman in Black standing on the surface of the water.
+Later, Kidd and his family are boating on a lake when he sees the Woman in Black standing on the surface of the water.
 A tree falls on their boat, crushing and drowning them all.